Can't find what you're looking for? Shop all ink and toner cartridges by brand

 Business Card Basics: Creating Memorable Business Cards

 Many companies rely on a selection of business card templates to craft their own business cards.
-These templates provide a basic starting point, allowing you to make your own business cards.
-However, if not carefully used, they may fail to capture the overall feel of your company.
+These templates provide a basic starting point, however, if not carefully used, they may fail to capture the overall feel of your company.

 Making an Effective Business Card

 Creating business cards does not need to be an expensive or time-consuming process.
-Business card templates allow you to quickly enter key information, such as names or contact numbers, but they often fail to convey the personality of your business.
-More effective cards can have a greater influence on your vendors and customers and lend additional credibility to your enterprise.
+Business card templates allow you to quickly enter key information, such as names or contact numbers, but they often fail to convey your business's personality.
+More effective cards can have a greater influence on your vendors and customers, while also lending additional credibility to your enterprise.

 Modern business card technology allows for embossed cards, large numbers of colors or images and die-cut designs that can take any shape or form.
 Simple business cards are effective but may not impress your business partners.
 Business card templates often create a very simple design that can be easily scanned into a smartphone or business card organizer.
 Try selecting card colors or printing methods that match those used in your company.
 Business logos should match the text colors on the card and even complement the embossed design of the card itself.
 Images should never interfere with the lettering on the card, but careful use of colorful designs can make your card more effective in the field of business card template lookalikes.
 Colors should clearly stand out from backgrounds, and every word of the text should be easy to read at arm's length.